Skip to main content

 Screenshot 2024-06-26 at 3.35.10 p.m.

-Foundation Lessons are “unit 0”, or the first unit, of each subject.
-If you choose not to teach them, you can go directly to unit 1, Section Overview.
+Foundation lessons are the first unit of each subject, labeled as “Unit 0.”
+If you choose not to teach these lessons, go directly to Unit 1: Section Overview.

-How can I decide if I should teach foundation lessons?
+How to decide whether to teach ChalkTalk's foundation lessons?

-ChalkTalk recognizes that you are the one who knows your students best, which is another reason we have made these lessons optional.
+ChalkTalk recognizes that as the educator, you know your students best.
+This is another reason we made foundation lessons optional.
 Use your best judgment to determine if your students could benefit from the extra review before diving into the more complex SAT/ACT content!
 These lessons are intentionally short and not designed to take up an entire class period, so teaching them won’t eat up all your class time.
 They can even be taught before the SAT or ACT-specific lesson of the day!

 Did this answer your question?